HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Top manifest categories

 Note these numbers are different than 2019 version as we are looking into PWA pages (i.e. Manifests and SW) as it makes more sense to concentrate on the PWA stats and ignoring the non-PWA for this section.

+Out of all the top `categories`, shopping stood at the top at with `13.16%` on the mobile traffic, which is pretty predictable as most of the PWAs are e-commerce applications and next in the position is news with `5.26%` on the mobile traffic.

 {{ figure_markup(
   image="pwa-manifest-categories.png",